firefly-iii/docs/new-docs/installation/docker.md

 {% endhint %}

+{% hint style="warning" %}

+Traefik may detect both port 80 and port 8080 in the Firefly III image.
+The only port used and enabled by Firefly III is port **8080**.

+{% endhint %}

 ## Docker tags

 Firefly III has several Docker tags.
 The instructions always assume `jc5x/firefly-iii:latest`.
 This is the latest stable release.
 Other tags are: